kenneth-yu/FGT-Take-Home/README.md

 This was created using the generic remix sandbox.
-All you need to run the application is to a simple `npm install` followed by a `npm run dev`
+All you need to run the application is to a simple `npm install` followed by a `npm run dev`.
+The usual app url will be `localhost:3000` but be sure to take a look at the console output just incase the port is already in use.

 Given more time, there are a few places where the code can be refactored for a little bit more reusability.
 Some of the designs could also be a little more precise and flushed out with the guidance from a designer.